 In Jesus’s “Name”

 The “name” isn’t even the point.
 Back then someone’s name wasn’t just a word label, it reflected what they ARE.
+It meant what we do when we say “my good name” or “in the name of….”
 “Yeshua” means “God saves,” and another name they gave him, “Immanuel,” means “God with us.”
 So when we pray in Jesus’s “name,” what he really meant is we need to pray in the name of those things, or in the SPIRIT of Jesus or with the HEART of Jesus.
+Because those are what makes our prayers work!

 The Greek word LOGOS ( the origin of our word “logic”) is usually translated as “Word,” which is a good representation of the meaning, as in “What’s the word”?
 Because it means more than just an individual word, it is a thought/message/truth and also “expression.”